-Throughout history, poets, novelists, playwrights, and songwriters have penned touching words, meaningful prose, and created magnificent music dealing with love, that have touched our hearts and souls.
-People often talk about love as a feeling in the pit of our stomach’s resembling the fluttering of thousands of butterflies.
+Throughout history; poets, novelists, playwrights, and songwriters have penned touching words, meaningful prose, and created magnificent music dealing with love, that has touched our hearts and souls.
+People often talk about love as a feeling in the pit of our stomach, resembling the fluttering of thousands of butterflies.
 Love has also been described as not being able to live without someone.
 I have even heard that it is a friendship which over time goes from glowing embers to a roaring fire.
-After eighteen years of marriage, I think I may have caught a glimpse of what real love is.
+After nearly twenty-three years of marriage, I think I may have caught a look at what real love is.
 It has to do with hot water.

 If your household is anything like mine, then the available amount of hot water to take a long and relaxing bath or a revitalizing shower is always limited.
 Add a few teenagers, and you'll find yourself taking showers at four in the morning, enduring cold, arctic like baths, or visiting your local gym to shower in a steamy room full of naked, middle-aged men.

-A few days ago my wife came home from a twelve-hour shift as a nurse in a local hospital.
+A few days ago my wife came home from a long shift as a nurse practitioner in a local hospital.
 She was tired, her feet were aching, and I could see her need for a long and relaxing, hot shower.
-My wife is known for remaining for extended periods of time beneath cascades of water hot enough to boil spaghetti.
+My wife is known for remaining for extended periods of time beneath cascades of water, hot enough to boil spaghetti.
 This often drains our hot water heater of even the last remaining ounces of precious warm water.

 As I finished chapter fifteen, I heard the water shut off, and soon my wife emerged from the bathroom in a terry cloth robe with a radiant smile, and a fresh and scrubbed look.
 She said she was sorry it took so long, gave me a quick kiss on the cheek, and headed to the bedroom for a much-needed nap.
 I headed for the bathroom with the hope that there might be just enough warm water to rinse off a thick layer of dirt and grime.

-As the first icy droplets of water reached my head and shoulders, I stifled a scream so as not to alarm my wife in the nearby bedroom.
-I frantically began scrubbing my skin with soap to not only clean myself, but possibly to generate some life-giving heat.
+As the first icy droplets of water reached my head and shoulders, I stifled a scream, so as not to alarm my wife in the nearby bedroom.
+I frantically began scrubbing my skin with soap, to not only clean myself, but possibly to generate some life-giving heat.
 I have always wondered how cold water from a shower head is so unbelievably frigid.
 Maybe it's not even water.
-It felt like that liquid they use to cryogenically freeze people's heads to some ridiculous, negative temperature before storing them in the hope of future defrosting and the subsequent curing of disease, afflictions or old age.
+It felt like that liquid they use to cryogenically freeze people's heads to some ridiculous, negative temperature before storing them in the hope of future defrosting and the subsequent curing of disease, or age-related afflictions.